-That the ordinary looking flattened rice (chuda/ poha) could be used to prepare such a delicious item could be seen only in Odisha.
+That the ordinary looking flattened rice (chuda/ poha) could be used to prepare such a delicious item may be seen only in Odisha.
 The word 'ghasa' (to rub) describes the major task involved in this recipe.
-The more it is rubbed with both your palms, the tastier it becomes.
+The more it is rubbed with both of your palms, the tastier it becomes.
 This delicacy is offered as prasad (bhoga) on the occasion of Ganesh Puja and Saraswati Puja in Odisha.
-This is also a special delicacy which is offered to lord Shiva during Shiva Ratri celebrations at the Sri Lokanath temple in Puri.
+It also serves as a special delicacy which is offered to Lord Shiva during the Shiva Ratri celebrations at Sri Lokanath temple in Puri.

 ½ kg beaten rice (chuda)

 150 gms jaggery (guda)

 2 cardamom (aleicha)